AndreeaPocol/deepfakeMetaResearch/README.md

 2. a background study on the history and evolution of deepfakes (including visualizations for bibliometric data, usage metrics, etc.)
 1. the results of a user study wherein 260 participants were presented with 20 images (a combination of real and fake), and asked which ones they believed where real, which ones they believed were fake, and why.

+The link to our published paper is incoming.